-The length of your literature review will vary depending on the type and length of the paper you are writing.
-Below are a few literature review excerpts.
+The length of your literature review will vary depending on the length and type of paper you are writing.
+The following pages present a few literature review excerpts.
 Note: Many of these literature reviews have been truncated in the interest of space.